NITRR-Open-Source-Community/NOSC-Website/README.md

 ## What do we NOT do?

-- **Exclusivity:** We are an inclusive community that welcomes members from all backgrounds, and we do not discriminate based on gender, race, or any other factors.
+- **Exclusivity:** We are an inclusive community that welcomes members from all backgrounds, and we do not discriminate based on gender, race, or any other factors

 - **Commercial Projects:** We primarily focus on open source projects for educational, research, and community-driven purposes, rather than commercial ventures.